Thanatos Painter: Hypnos and Thanatos Lekythos

 Another example of a white-ground lekythos by the Thanatos Painter is of Hynos and Thanatos carrying Sarpedon (435–425 BCE); it is located in the British Museum.
-On the lekythos Hypnos, the Greek of sleep, and Thanatos, the Greek god of death, are carrying Sarpedon who was Zeus' son.
+On the lekythos Hypnos, the Greek personification of sleep, and Thanatos, the Greek god of death, are carrying Sarpedon who was Zeus' son.
 Sarpedon was one of Zeus' favorite sons and he entrusted Hynos and Thanatos to deliver Sarpedon's body to where he would be buried in Lycia.

 Sleep is near Sarpedon's head and Death is near his feet.
 Sleep is almost cradling Sarpedon’s head and it is laid on top Sleep’s heart.
 This could be symbolic of the fact that Zeus holds Sarpedon near.
 The grave stele is in an area to help there from being a giant blank area.
 If it was not where it is, there would be a huge gap between the head of Death and the other two figures heads.
 The stele allows for continuity throughout the painting.

 The eyes in this painting are all looking at different subjects.
 Sleep and Death are looking at Sarpedon, almost like they are being careful with that they are doing.
 The helmet on the grave stele is looking at Sleep, or just over his head.
 This could be the helmet looking into the future or raising its ‘eyes’ to the heavens.
 Sarpedon’s eyes are half open and looking out at the viewer.
 This image is present on many other forms of pottery, and especially connected to the funerary context.

 Lekythoi in funerary context

 White-ground lekythoi are used specifically in the funeral context and were sometimes used to replace grave stele.
 Lekythoi were used to hold funerary oil, typically olive oil.
-Most were hollow except for the very top 'cup' which would hold the oil, so the lekythoi would always looks full.
+Most were hollow except for the very top 'cup' which would hold the oil, so the lekythoi would always look full.
 This oil was used to wash the deceases body, and then the body would be wrapped in clean cloth.
 This would help prepare the body for the afterlife.
 Lekythoi had different scenes on them that depicted death, such as: inhumation, procession, and visitations to graves.

 They had vibrantly painted, detailed scenes of death as the main focal point of the pottery.
 Marble lekythoi could be used as grave markers and had relief sculpture that was painted, instead of just painting like terracotta lekythoi had.
 Some marble lekythoi were used as a grave marker for a family plot, instead of for a single person.
 They were also a symbol of status as any elaborate grave marker would have been at this time.